 Invasive Treatment Options For Herniated Discs

-Usually, injections and even stem cell therapy will only be considered viable options providing nothing else has satisfactorily addressed the problem.
+Usually, treatments and even regenerative therapy will only be considered viable options providing nothing else has satisfactorily addressed the problem.
 In most cases, these will be offered only when the problem is extremely severe – to the point of causing long term incapacitation.

-Surgery is rarely necessary for herniated discs alone but if pain continues their are alternative options such as stem cell treatment that can be considered for recovery.
+Surgery is rarely necessary for herniated discs alone but if pain continues their are alternative options such as regenerative therapy that can be considered for recovery.

 Herniated discs are a common form of back pain and while they are very unpleasant and can be debilitating in the short term, in the vast majority of cases they will heal themselves within a few weeks.
 Anyone who experiences them for the first time ought to consider is a ‘warning’ that elements of their lifestyle could be weakening their spine.
 After they have occurred once there is a very high chance that they will flare up again.